syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 {% highlight vb.net %}

-'Gets the merge field group names from the document.
+'Gets the merge field group names from the document

 Dim groupNames As String() = document.MailMerge.GetMergeGroupNames()